zuozhenggh/learning-library/data-management-library/goldengate/goldengatebigdata/ggbd-workshop-lab2-mysql-to-mysql/ggbd-workshop-lab2-mysql-to-mysql.md

 5. Go to the GG Home for MySQL.
 You can either cd to the directory, or call the alias ggmysql:

-6. Go to the GG Home for MySQL.
-You can either cd to the directory, or call the alias ggmysql:

   ![](./images/a_2.png)
   ![](./images/a3.png)

-7. Login to ggsci (GG command line interface), to create and start the GG extract, pump and replicat
+6. Login to ggsci (GG command line interface), to create and start the GG extract, pump and replicat
 processes:

   ![](./images/a4.png)

-8. Now that the GoldenGate extract, pump and replicat processes are running, next you’ll run a script to load data into the ggsource MySQL database.
+7. Now that the GoldenGate extract, pump and replicat processes are running, next you’ll run a script to load data into the ggsource MySQL database.

-9. Start a new session, connect to ggadmin/oracle (then click Q to get to a prompt), and execute the following commands.
+8. Start a new session, connect to ggadmin/oracle (then click Q to get to a prompt), and execute the following commands.
 (We’ve provided aliases to avoid errors, and focus on GoldenGate, rather than MySQL or Hadoop commands.)

    ![](./images/a5.png)
    ![](./images/a6.png)

-10. At this point GoldenGate should have replicated all the data from database ggsource to database ggtarget, for all 3 tables.
+9. At this point GoldenGate should have replicated all the data from database ggsource to database ggtarget, for all 3 tables.
 The rows should match.
 Let’s confirm that from within GoldenGate.
 Go back to the session where you have ./ggsci running, and execute the following commands to see what data GG has processed:

     ![](./images/a7.png)

-11. The stats command displays the statistics of the data that GoldenGate processed (grouped by insert/update/deletes).
+10. The stats command displays the statistics of the data that GoldenGate processed (grouped by insert/update/deletes).
 Counts should match between source and target.

   ![](./images/a8.png)
   ![](./images/a9.png)